Meet260721/Bhajan/README.md

 Shifted PostgreSQL queries to a separate file named sqlStatements.py for better management of database schema changes.

 Started creating tables programmatically within Python code using PyCharm for better separation of concerns.

+## Steps to Run

+Create database in PostgreSQL with help of pgAdmin.

+In db_connection.py update the "Database Name", "User Name", "Password", "Host Name", "Port number" according to your database details.

+Make sure that Songs.json file located in same folder where is main.py .

+run the "main.py" with "python main.py" or "python3 main.py"